The Princess and the Marine: Plot

-Meriam Al Khalifa (Marisol Nichols) is a Bahraini royal who is not content to be in an arranged marriage, even though her strict Muslim parents would never allow a union with a non-Muslim.
-In the movie, Meriam is allowed to go to the local mall and watch and listen to American pop culture.
+Meriam Al Khalifa is a Bahraini royal who is not content to be in an arranged marriage, even though her strict Muslim parents would never allow a union with a non-Muslim.
+Meriam is allowed to go to the local mall and watch and listen to American pop culture.

-One day, she desperately makes some random calls to strangers, including a Marine stationed at the U.S. embassy named Jason Johnson (Mark-Paul Gosselaar).
+One day, Meriam desperately makes some random calls to strangers, including a Marine stationed at the U.S. embassy named Jason Johnson.
 After meeting, the two become friends and later fall in love, but Meriam doesn't tell anyone because of her parents.
 After being caught kissing at the Tree of Life, her mother forbids any more contact between the two.
 Meriam and Jason exchange letters with the help of a jeweler in the mall, and plan to run away to America with a fake passport for Meriam and pass her off as a fellow Marine.

 Once in America, Meriam is taken in by the local authorities for being an illegal immigrant and is separated from Jason.
 Meriam is released after asking for asylum, saying she'd be disowned or even killed if she returned to Bahrain.
 Meriam and Jason marry in Las Vegas, and he is stripped of his insignia and rank to Private in the Marines.

 The film concludes with Meriam and Jason stationed at a base, looking outside at an American flag, while a Marine holding a copy of the Quran salutes.
-It is then that Meriam tells Jason that this is what she believes in (America - freedom).
+It is then that Meriam tells Jason that this is what she believes in.